nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_experimental.md

 - `long -> HashedFloatVectors(Object: sizer) -> float[]`

-## HdfDatasetToCqlPredicates

-Binding function that accepts a long input value for the cycle and returns a string consisting of the CQL predicate parsed from a single record in an HDF5 dataset

-- `long -> HdfDatasetToCqlPredicates(String: filename, String: datasetname, String: parsername) -> String`
-  - *notes:* Create a new binding function that accepts a long input value for the cycle and returns a string
-@param filename
-@param datasetname
-@param parsername

-- `long -> HdfDatasetToCqlPredicates(String: filename, String: datasetname) -> String`

 ## HdfDatasetToString

 This function reads a vector dataset from an HDF5 file.
 The entire dataset is parsed into a single String Object with the discreet values separated by the user supplied separator character.
 It is intended for use only with small datasets where the entire dataset can be read into memory and there is no need to read individual vectors from the dataset.
 The lambda function simply returns the String representation of the dataset.